jlram/bmat-test/README.md

 ## Frontend Instructions

-Move back to root and then
+Move back to root and then to the Frontend directory
 ```
-cd bmat_frontend/
+cd ../bmat_frontend/
 ```

 ### Install dependencies